emlite/emlite-cpp/README.md

 ## Since emscripten exists, why would I want to use wasm32-wasi or wasm32-wasip1?
 - Emscripten is a large install (around 1.4 gb), and bundles clang, python, node and java.
-- In contrast, if you already have clang installed, wasi-libc's sysroot is around 2.4mb if you're only using Emlite's C api.
+- In contrast, if you already have clang installed, wasi-libc's sysroot is around 2.4mb if you're only using Emlite's C api, or C++ with only C headers (nostdlib++).
-- The wasi-sysroot/wasm32-wasi is only 44mb (headers and libraries).
+- The wasi-sysroot/wasm32-wasi is only 44mb (headers and libraries) which includes C++ std headers and libs.
 - Even if you install the wasi-sdk, it still is less than 1/4 the size of emscripten.
 - Emscripten javascript glue is sometimes difficult to navigate when a problem occurs.

 ## Why emscripten instead of wasm32-wasi
 - More established.
 - Offers other bundled libraries like SDL, boost and other ports.
-- Offers emscripten_sleep which allows better compatibilty for compiling sources containing event-loops like games.
+- Offers Asyncify and emscripten_sleep out of the box which allows better compatibilty for compiling sources containing event-loops like games.
 - Automatic translation of OpenGL to WebGL.
 - Offers more optimisations by bundling binaryen, wasm-opt and google's Closure compiler.